-For example, be at your child's bus stop at 6:50 a.m. if his or her scheduled stop time is 7 a.m.
-If you are not there by 7:02 a.m., the bus team is permitted to proceed on after contacting dispatch.
+For example, if your child's scheduled stop time is 7 am, your child should be outside at their bus stop at 6:50 a.m.
+If your child is not standing outside your home by 7:02 a.m., the bus team is permitted to proceed with their route after contacting the dispatcher.
 The bus will not stop if the time has lapsed and the student is not standing at the bus stop.